-1.1 VIA Bravo Highlights
+1.1 VIA Bravo MRI Highlights

-The VIA Bravo analyzer measures complex impedances of electrical components, antennae, and cables.
+The VIA Bravo MRI analyzer measures complex impedances of electrical components, cables, antennae, and MRI Tx and Rx coils.
 The results of the measurements are displayed graphically, with some numeric detail.
 You can choose to display the impedance from among several formats.
-The VIA Bravo sweeps across a range of frequencies, or operates at CW, either way the display is continuously updated with new measurement results.
+The VIA Bravo MRI sweeps across a range of frequencies, or operates in CW.
+Either way, the display is continuously updated with new measurement results.

 This unit has many applications, including:

-- 1. Tune antennae and feed systems

-- 2. Measure Z, Angle, Resistance, and/or Reactance of a load

-- 3. Measure the length of a piece of coax

-- 4. Portable and economic replacement for network analyzer applications that measure S11.

-- 5. Find resonant frequency

-- 6. CW signal generator
+- 1. Tune coils/antenna and their feed systems. - 2.
+Measure Z, Phase Angle, Resistance, and/or Reactance of a load or circuit. - Portable and economic replacement for network analyzer applications that measure S11. - 4.
+Find resonant frequency. - 5.
+CW signal generator.

 Two plots may be simultaneously viewed on the same graph.
-The VIA Bravo connects to your PC with the VIA Director Software to view results on a multi color, large screen display in a Smith Chart or X-Y plot format.
+The VIA Bravo MRI connects to your PC with the VIA-RTD Software to view results on a multi color, large screen display in an X-Y plot format.

-The Z altering effects of coax cable can be nulled out, so that the load at the end of the coax is displayed.
-The VIA Bravo operates over a wide range of characteristic impedances, so you are not limited to measuring 50 ohm systems.
+The Z-altering effects of coax cable can be nulled out so that the load at the end of the coax is displayed.
+The VIA Bravo MRI operates over a wide range of characteristic impedances, so you are not limited to measuring 50 ohm systems.

-The VIA Bravo periodically self calibrates during operation.
-The VIA Bravo determines when recalibration is required and displays the marquee screen with a "CALIBRATING" message during the calibration.
+The VIA Bravo MRI periodically self calibrates during operation.
+The VIA Bravo MRI determines when recalibration is required and displays the marquee screen with a "CALIBRATING" message during the calibration.
 The unit begins measurements after a few seconds.
+This does not occur if you are "Cable Null" mode.

-Operator conveniences include: non volatile storage, auditory cues, back lit display, battery saver options, display contrast adjustment, versatile output displays, and serial port communications.
-Internal Batteries (8 AA batteries, not included) power the VIA Bravo in situations where wall power is not available.
+Operator conveniences include: non-volatile storage, auditory cues, back lit display, display contrast adjustment, and versatile output displays.

-Included accessories are the VIA Director MRI Software, a power pack, a serial port cable, and a soft case with shoulder strap.
+Included accessories are the VIA-RTD Software, a power pack, a serial port cable and a soft case with shoulder strap.